 Initially, when Harmony Grove was first founded, like many other Spiritualist Camps birthed at the turn of the 20th century, it was open only seasonally.
 People would come in their horse and buggies to literally “set up camp” and spend time working as Mediums or visiting with the Mediums over the summer.
 As time went by, the tents evolved into seasonal cabins and then year-round houses for the Spiritualist mediums.
 Eventually, a church was built and lecture, healing services and séances were held year-round.
 However the time-honored observance of the Opening of Camp Season continued to be observed.

-Starting generally at the end of May and running through to the end of August, the Camp Season at Harmony Grove includes many guest ministers from out of state, who present Circles on Friday nights as well as on Saturday afternoon or evening.
-Many will also include events on Sunday afternoon too!
-Camp Closing Ceremonies are held generally the last weekend in August and include many similar events to the ones listed below.
+Starting generally at the end of May and running through to the end of August, the Camp Season at Harmony Grove included many guest ministers from out of state, who presented Circles on Friday nights as well as on Saturday afternoon or evening.
+Many also included events on Sunday afternoon, too!
+Camp Closing Ceremonies were held generally the last weekend in August and included many similar events to the ones listed below.

-If you would like to volunteer, rent a vendor booth, or have items to donate, please contact us.
+If you would like to volunteer for future events by renting a vendor booth or donating items, please contact us!

 Copyright © 2020 Harmony Grove Spiritualist Association - All Rights Reserved.

 Harmony Grove Spiritualist Association is open and receptive to new thoughts and progressive philosophies of Spiritualism.

 If you are an ordained Spiritualist Minister and would like to serve at Harmony Grove: Contact Us

 Harmony Grove Spiritualist Association assumes no responsibility or obligation regarding, and does not warrant either expressed or implied, the content and the materials presented in any séance, circle, class or workshop conducted on the premises.